 The LTS initiates the downline load procedure by broadcasting a request for downline load services to all of the boot servers on the network.
-You can also use the COMM\CONTROLLER command to initiate a downline load.
-If you issue the COMM\CONTROLLER command, the LTS is downline loaded by the host on which you issued the command.
+You can also use the COMM_CONTROLLER command to initiate a downline load.
+If you issue the COMM_CONTROLLER command, the LTS is downline loaded by the host on which you issued the command.

 The downline load procedure verifies that the server is a registered network access device.
 Any discrepancies are logged via DSM.
 The downline load procedure attempts to provide parallel downline loading when multiple servers issue requests.
-The object code file must be prebuilt by the Network Administrator.
-Its default name is DOWN\LINE\LOAD\>LTS.DL.
-When you use the COMM\CONTROLLER command you can specify which load file is to be used.
+The object code file, which must be prebuilt by the Network Administrator, has a default name of DOWN_LINE_LOAD>LTS.DL.
+When you use the COMM_CONTROLLER command you can specify which load file is to be used.
 Ask the Network Administrator for the names of the load files on each system.